SMIT-KU/Team_Gods_Interactive_sales_trends/README.md

 4.PRINCE PATEL

 OBJECTIVE OF PROJECT:
 This project analyzes sales data to provide insights into sales trends over time, by region, and by product.
-It uses **NumPy**, **Pandas**, and **Matplotlib** for data manipulation and visualization.
+It usesPandas, and Matplotlib for data manipulation and visualization.

 TOOLS AND LIBRARIES USED:
 1.matplotlib
 2.pandas
-3.numpy

 DATA SOURCE:
 using random module from python and some hint from kaggle